-We hope by reading and understanding this guide, and other Guinea pig care associated articles on this site, you should now be well equipped to identify health issues before they become more serious.
+We hope by reading and understanding this guide, and other Guinea pig care-associated articles on this site, you should now be well equipped to identify health issues before they become more serious.
 In addition to your regular care regime, it may also be a good idea to schedule regular trips to the vet for a full check-up by a professional in case there are any more subtle underlying issues not always noticeable to the untrained eye.

 Cages and enclosures

-Being nearly hairless, you will need to keep your piggy indoors at room temperature to ensure they are not too cold. additionally, you will also need to ensure their living quarters are adequately shaded form any direct sunlight to avoid harmful rays.
+Being nearly hairless, you will need to keep your piggy indoors at room temperature to ensure they are not too cold. additionally, you will also need to ensure their living quarters are adequately shaded from any direct sunlight to avoid harmful rays.

 Your Piggies home needs to be safe and secure.
-They do not have the protective layer of a fur coat, so it is critical to ensure their cage or hutch is free from sharp abrasive edges, and have adequate space for
+They do not have the protective layer of a fur coat, so it is critical to ensure their cage or hutch is free from sharp abrasive edges, and have adequate space for foraging and exercise.

 Price and cost of care